jhamilton2394/Square-Sync-Manager/Squarespace account tutorial.md

 ```
 8. Give your key a name then click “generate key”.
 Write your key down and keep it somewhere safe.
 You will
 not be able to see the key again after you click close.
-This is the key you will use with Squarespace Companion.
+This is the key you will use with Square Sync Manager.
 ```
 <img width="1676" alt="key generated" src="https://github.com/biscuitbuns23/SquarespaceCompanion/assets/28676599/8d6ab28d-d608-4142-9519-766d3faad04e">